Orlando, FL Auto Accident Attorney

 - The breach in the duty of care caused your injuries, resulting in the damages you’re seeking to recover.

 The statute of limitations to file a personal injury lawsuit is four years from the date of the injury.
+Important details of the accident can easily be forgotten though and after an accident if you think you might have a claim you shouldn’t hesitate in seeking out legal help.

 Can More Than One Party Be at Fault for the Accident?